frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 But she was a lady of great mettle.
 She was canonized in 1461 and she was declared a doctor of the Church by Pope St. Paul VI in 1970.
 She was a woman of great fortitude, of daring, of courage.

 She had great faith, great love for the Church expressed in deeds.
-She had great love for the Pope, whom she called the "sweet Christ on earth" (*Ibid*.).
+She had great love for the Pope, whom she called the "sweet Christ on earth" (*ibid*.).

 She had great love for the truth.
 At the same time, she had great humility.